ThaGazer/Waynes-World/README.md

 to know what hes doing but I think that is just a front, but he is still smart.
-Justin is writing this so hopfully he is smart but I know he is just fronting fairly hard and wants to learn all of this.
+Justin is writing this so hopfully he is smart but I know he is just fronting fairly hard and wants to learn all of this shit.

 # ToDo
 1. figure out what to do